 1.1.
-Articles should be up to 50,000 characters including spaces and reviews should be up to 15,000 characters.
+We recommend that articles be kept under 50,000 characters including spaces and that reviews have around 15,000 characters.
 Articles must include a 100-250 word abstract in two different languages: the main language (i.e. the language in which the article is written), and in English, as well as a list of up to five keywords, also in the main language and in English.
 The same applies to the title, which shall be the first element of the article, in the main language, followed by its version in English.
 Please note that for articles in English there is no need to provide abstract and keywords in other languages.

 1.2.
-Contributions must be submitted online, through the journal’s website, using the template file that can be downloaded from the following address:
+Contributions must be submitted online, through the journal’s website.
+We recommend using the template file that can be downloaded from the following address:

 1.3.
 The submitted file shall not have any reference to the name of the author nor any other information that could identify the author.

 1.4.
 Reviewed books should have been published up to three years before the submission date.

 1.5.
 When images or diagrams are used, a copy of each one of the images shall be uploaded as a supplement during the submission process.
 The journal accepts images or diagrams in .jpg or .png formats, with a maximum resolution of 300 dpi.
 Images shall be followed by a label in the text body, as well as their sources with de applicable credits.